 RefuSHE's social enterprise is a step in the journey toward independence and a new life after war and conflict.
 Members express themselves creatively while learning tangible skills that lead to self-sufficiency.
 Our trauma-informed approach allows artisans to achieve economic and social independence.
 Participants continue their healing within RefuSHE’s supportive environment while learning business skills.
 70% of the 160 artisans who have been a part of the collective are economically independent.

-We reinvest 100% of the revenue from the social enterprise into RefuSHE's programs and the savings of collective members.
+We reinvest 100% of the revenue from the social enterprise into RefuSHE's programs and the savings and savings and monthly stipends of collective members.

 The power of purchase inspires their journey to support, empower, and ultimately protect other young refugee women.